danb-neo4j/gds-guide/eda-data-modeling.md

 ```

 **Node Degree Distribution**
-<br>*Distribution of all relationships for all nodes in the database.
-This query can be modified to address specific node types by modifying the initial MATCH (n) to include a label.
+<br>*This query returns the distribution of all relationships for all nodes in the database.
+It can be modified to address specific node types by modifying the initial MATCH (n) to include a label.
 It can also be modified for a specific relationship type by including [:REL_TYPE] between the dashes of (n)--().
 If your graph is large, you can also add a LIMIT statement to return only the top N nodes.*

 ```
 MATCH (n)